walk the Thames Path

 Having hopefully arrived in the early afternoon you should have time to explore this wonderful town.
 You also have a short day tomorrow so you could postpone some until then.

 At the end of the high street is Park Street.
 Go to the end and you will step onto the Long Walk, a carriageway that leads straight from Windsor Castle, through Windsor Great Park, to a statue of George III just visible three miles away.
-This is the route that the Queen takes every year when she visits Royal Ascot.
+This is the route that the monarch takes every year when they visit Royal Ascot.

 Back at your hotel, you can wander in the other direction towards Eton College, the most famous school in the world.
 The school is not a campus.
 Its buildings straddle the high street so you can quite easily get a glimpse of school life as boys rush between buildings dressed in their morning coats.
 Tours are offered on Friday afternoons between April and August.